|Premiere||Fitzroy Teeth Week, October 1978|

 The setting for its cartoonesque script was an enormous Mouth which opened as the play began, to reveal an actor – the dentist – cleaning its teeth.
 Stepping out of the mouth, the dentist left, and seizing her chance, Sugar, the ugly tongue-temptress, inveigled her way in.
 Following her lead, Plaque and Germs crept between the teeth to hold a 'mouth warming', 'rot and roll party'.
 Fortunately, the play’s young audiences came to the rescue.
 They saved the Teeth by sending in a giant carrot, in which resided Crunch, the Natural Goodness Superhero, and a big toothbrush housing Bristle, the Fluoride Cowboy.
 This comic duo stood for 'tooth and justice', and fought off the invaders in a true comic suspense joust.

-The Mouth itself became the topic of minor attribution squabbles in 1979 when the Tasmanian Puppet Theatre made Momma’s Little Horror Show – also including a large opening mouth and a vamping ‘momma’.
-Cross-chat appeared to confirm that it was a case of 'animus mundi' as no one could ever uncover an opportunity for cross-fertilisation between the creators of the respective works.
-However, it made for some conversation in the small pool of the Australian puppetry community once Momma… reached the mainland for its Last Laugh season in Melbourne in 1981.
+The Mouth itself became the topic of minor attribution squabbles in 1979 when the Tasmanian Puppet Theatre's Momma’s Little Horror Show1 premiered at the 1979 Tasmanian Puppet Festival – also including a large opening mouth and a vamping ‘momma’.
+Enquiries appeared to confirm that it was a case of 'animus mundi' as no one could ever uncover an opportunity for cross-fertilisation between the creators of the respective works.
+However, it made for some conversation in the small pool of the Australian puppetry community particularly once Momma… reached the mainland for its Last Laugh season in Melbourne in 1981.

-THE MOUTH SHOW played up to five performances a day and toured both with Dental Health Education programs and independently through Handspan.
+THE MOUTH SHOW played up to five performances a day and toured both with Dental Health Education programs and independently through Handspan for three years.
 It was eventually recast with performers outside the company collective initiating the company's first auditions!.
 This kept the work in repertoire until 1980 and supported Handspan while new work was created by the core company artists.

-After two and a half years, and twice being recast, the MOUTH SHOW was physically worn out, despite ongoing repairs and refurbishments, and it was retired from Handspan’s touring list.
+After twice being recast, the MOUTH SHOW was physically worn out, despite ongoing repairs and refurbishments, and it was retired from Handspan’s touring list.
 It was the show that confirmed newly-formed Handspan’s interesting artistic status; positively extended its reputation and profile enabling new opportunities; and created an ongoing financial viability from which the company could extend.

 |Dentist||Ken Evans, Philip Lethlean, Tony Rickards, Peter Dyer, Stephen Kearney|